powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.4.04 Fix: Renaming the loaded playlist would clear the resume marker if one existed.

+        Added: Below lines added to Home Help: 1 2 3 4 5 - Default Dirs section

+               Indexing more directories in addition the 4 default directories is a simple process.
+               Change to a parent directory of a video library.
+Then -Show All on the home screen & select -Make Playlist

+               Note:   -Show All on the Home Screen is recursive.   -Show all in -Navigate Tree is one level deep.

 ###  v5.4.02 Add: Notification to Home Screen under Help:  mpv save